1,000+ Opportunities

 Composting & Recycling at Westbrook Middle School Westbrook Middle School - Westbrook Students facilitated on-site composting and recycling in their school cafeteria, with the Student Council initiating education and outreach efforts.
 The program diverted an average of 350lbs of food waste per week.
 Their school-wide paper recycling program diverted an additional 100lbs per week on average.

-Based on current listing details, eligibility includes: Public and private schools in ecomaine member communities in Maine Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public and private schools in ecomaine member communities in Maine.
+Confirm the full requirements in the official notice before applying.